Website Management

 block or put warning messages on pages delivered by http.
 The content on my

-of plain, public web pages to you.
+plain, public web pages to you.
 The site does not send or receive any secret

-each Sunday instead of making you remember to check that page
+each Sunday instead of making you remember to check that page once in a while.
+Web traffic doubled again in the rest of

-more, free, interesting pages.
-Total traffic in 2025 was 3.7 times higher than
+the year as I added more, free, interesting pages.
+Total traffic in 2025 was

 Table 1.
 Visitors and total pages visited by

-year for website paulvanraden.com over its history 2014-2025.
+year for website paulvanraden.com over its history 2014-2026.
+Estimates for

 |